The Job Evaluation Process

 Phase 1: Review -

-The manager locates the job description in the Payfactors database and schedules a meeting with the HR Business Partner to discuss the situation.
-Provide the HR Business Partner with a summary of the business needs for the change.
+The manager locates the job description in the Payfactors database and schedules a meeting with their HR Partner to discuss the situation and provides the HR Partner with a summary of the business needs for the change.
 (Please email firstname.lastname@example.org if a current job description cannot be found.)

 Phase 2: Plan-

-If a new or updated job description is necessary, the manager, in collaboration with the HR Partner, determines the appropriate job title and job description template to complete.
-Utilize the DPS Titles Table to access the template by clicking on the job title.
-Complete the questionnaire on the second tab of the template and provide an updated organizational chart.
-Submit all documents to the HR Business Partner for review.
+If a new or updated job description is necessary, the manager, in collaboration with their HR Partner, determines the appropriate job title and job description template to complete.
+The HR Partner will email the manager a link to an editable job description and questionnaire through our online platform, Payfactors.
+The manager should complete all applicable sections, attach an updated organizational chart, and route it back to the HR Partner for review.